kingjosephm/GAN/README.md

 - `main` **[this branch]**: implements Pix2Pix and CycleGAN models in TensorFlow
 - `pytorch`: implements Pix2Pix and CycleGAN models using PyTorch, code developed by [Jn-Yan Zhu and colleagues](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
 - `cycle_gan_inline_plts`: outdated, makes inline plots for matched images for CycleGAN
+- `MERGEN-87-sdg-optimizer-with-lr-batch-ratio`: an experimental branch to use the SGD optimizer instead of Adam.
+Initial results have not been any better

 # Pix2Pix and CycleGAN